 NFL Draft 2026 Round 1 Grades for Every Pick

-The sentiment toward the 2026 NFL draft tends to be the same, though it's wildly off base.
+The consensus around the 2026 NFL draft has been consistent, and it's wildly off base.

-The 2026 class is exciting and deserves to be recognized as such.
-The Bleacher Report is ready to reflect what occurs with each selection by grading every pick throughout the entire weekend.
-NFL organizations will hit the ground running Thursday in Pittsburgh.
+Bleacher Report is ready to reflect what happens with each selection by grading every pick throughout the entire weekend, as NFL organizations hit the ground running Thursday in Pittsburgh.

 Catch all the Round 1 picks on the B/R Live Draft Show with NFL stars Micah Parsons and Malik Nabers.